jlewi/hydros/README.md

 At this point in time, hydros is unlikely to work out of box for anyone outside of Primer as it makes several decisions specific to how Primer does CI/CD.

+# Binaries

+There are three binaries currently being built out of this repository

+* hydros - This is the main binary in this repository
+* sanitizer - This is a utility to help sanitize internal code before publishing it as public open source.
+It was initially developed to aid in open sourcing hydros.
+It was inspired by a similar tool used at Google.
+*